The EALTHY Board

-Catherine Richards Golini teaches English to student radiologic technologists (radiographers) and bio-medical analysts in Locarno, Switzerland.
+Catherine Richards Golini teaches English to student radiologic technologists and bio-medical analysts in Locarno, Switzerland.
 She is currently writing up her PhD in Applied Linguistics ( 'A corpus driven lexical analysis of patient information for radiography', Swansea University).
-She is a student member of the editorial board of the Elsevier journal 'English for Specific Purposes' and also works professionally as an editor and proofreader of academic texts.
-She is the founder of EALTHY which was set up after the success of the 1st English for Healthcare conference in Locarno.
-She co-produces the teaching materials for EALTHY & is responsible for the website.
+She is a reviewer for the Elsevier journal 'English for Specific Purposes' and also works professionally as an editor and proofreader of academic texts.
+She is the founder of EALTHY, which was set up after the success of the 1st English for Healthcare conference in Locarno.

 Stevan Mijomanović is a teaching assistant of Medical English at the Faculty of Medicine, University of Belgrade, Serbia.
 His work is at an intersection of language, healthcare, and education.
 Stevan teaches medical and nursing students.
 He has published several papers and works as an editor, translator, and proof-reader of academic texts.
 He is currently a doctoral student with a focus on medical terminology, terminology planning, and plain language.
 His main interests are terminology, language of medicine, applied linguistics, and cognitive linguistics.